YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 YottaDB functions are divided into:

-- Simple API - a core set of functions that provides easy-to-use access to the major features of YottaBD.
+- Simple API — a core set of functions that provides easy-to-use access to the major features of YottaDB.
-- Comprehensive API - a more elaborate set of functions for specialized or optimized access to additional functionality within ``libyottadb.so`` that YottaDB itself uses.
+- Comprehensive API — a more elaborate set of functions for specialized or optimized access to additional functionality within ``libyottadb.so`` that YottaDB itself uses.
 The Comprehensive API is a project for the future.
-- Utility Functions - Functions useful to a C application using YottaDB.
+- Utility Functions — Functions useful to a C application using YottaDB.

 Simple API